Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 The area around the jetty is where you want to be.
 At 3 to 6 metres deep, there are corals and a huge variety of marine life.
 You can see giant grouper, moray eel, octopuses, turtles and lots of other fish.

 Unfortunately, the corals are dying so I wouldn’t go specifically to see this.
-However, it has the largest concentration of fish in a single location due to the fact that many people feed the fish.
+However, it is the best place in Pulau Redang to see fish, as it has the largest concentration of fish in a single location since many people feed the fish.
 So if you want to see marine life, this can be a great addition to your Redang Island things to do list.

 Many tours stop here and, in peak season, it can be crowded.
-Make sure you take your receipt for the Marine Park Conservation fee you paid before boarding a ferry.
+Also be sure you take your receipt for the Marine Park Conservation fee you paid before boarding a ferry otherwise you will be asked to pay again.

 Eat The Local Food